sro-boeing-wave-2/traffic-violation-csharp-problem-hsharathachar/README.md

 ## Section - B

-Study the data and proposed a story.
+Study the data and propose a story.
 Like **What kind of accidents are more frequent?** or **At What time cops are more active?**.
 Just any observation which you foresee.